 This bill amends the Motor Vehicle Code in New Mexico to enhance safety measures at railroad-highway grade crossings.
 It introduces a new definition for "other on-track equipment," which includes any car, rolling stock, or device operated on stationary rails.
 The bill requires drivers approaching a railroad crossing to stop, look, and listen not only for trains but also for this newly defined on-track equipment.
 Specific amendments to existing sections outline the responsibilities of drivers, particularly those operating vehicles carrying passengers for hire, school buses, or hazardous materials, emphasizing the need to be vigilant for both trains and other on-track equipment.

 Additionally, the bill modifies existing language to clarify the procedures for drivers and operators of heavy equipment at railroad crossings.
-It mandates that these individuals must stop at a safe distance from the nearest rail, look and listen for approaching trains or other on-track equipment, and not proceed until it is safe to do so.
-The amendments also remove outdated terms and clarify the role of flagpersons in directing traffic at crossings.
-Overall, the bill aims to improve safety protocols and reduce the risk of accidents at railroad crossings by ensuring that drivers are aware of all potential hazards.
+It mandates that these individuals must stop at a safe distance from the nearest rail, look and listen for approaching trains or other on-track equipment, and only proceed when it is safe to do so.
+The amendments also include provisions for notifying the railroad of intended crossings and ensuring that proper safety measures are in place.
+Overall, the bill aims to improve safety at railroad crossings by broadening the scope of what drivers must be aware of and reinforcing the importance of caution in these areas.